zaiisao/Documentation/en/Interactive Broadcast/start_live_web.md

 ## Reference

+### WordPress Plugin

-- With the [Agora Video for WordPress](https://wordpress.org/plugins/wp-agora-io/) plugin, you can easily embed live video streaming in your WordPress posts and pages.
+With the [Agora Video for WordPress](https://wordpress.org/plugins/wp-agora-io/) plugin, you can easily embed live video streaming in your WordPress posts and pages.
 See [Agora WordPress Plugin QuickStart Guide](https://www.agora.io/en/blog/agora-video-for-wordpress-plugin-quickstart-guide/).

+### Frequently asked questions

 - [How can I listen for an audience joining or leaving a live broadcast channel?](https://docs.agora.io/en/faq/audience_event)
 - [How can I set the log file?](https://docs.agora.io/en/faq/logfile)
 - [What are the common errors in Web browsers' console log?](https://docs.agora.io/en/faq/console_error_web)